 - Spot amazing wildlife – This is one of the most biodiverse regions of the country where you can spot dozens of animals like monkeys, toucans, sloths, turtles, and even sharks!

-- Dive into the Afro-Caribbean culture – From the traditional Caribbean food staples like rice beans to reggae music on the streets and different languages, the Caribbean side of Costa Rica is the best part of the country, if you are looking for cultural diversity.
+- Dive into the Afro-Caribbean culture – From the traditional Caribbean food staples like rice beans to reggae music on the streets and different languages, the Caribbean side is the best part of the country, if you are looking for cultural diversity.

 - Laze on the pristine beaches – Although the Pacific side of Costa Rica has many pretty beaches, many of them are admittedly touristy.
 The Caribbean beaches of Costa Rica offer a whole different flair with white sand, wonderful wildlife, and turquoise waters.
 They are also refreshingly uncrowded!

-- Save money – One of the best things about the Caribbean Coast of Costa Rica is that it’s much cheaper than the Pacific Coast.
+- Save money – The Caribbean Coast is much cheaper than the Pacific Coast of Costa Rica.
 Here you can find plenty of budget accommodations, inexpensive food and transportation options.
 Depending on what places you want to visit, your biggest expenses could be guided tours.

 Costa Rica Caribbean Side: FAQs

 The Caribbean is known for its beaches, untouched landscapes, wildlife, and Afro-Caribbean culture.